-Interviews are conducted for the purpose of meeting you in-person to determine your fit for the program and whether or not you have what it takes to be successful in graduate school.
-Sometimes applicants look great on paper but do not represent themselves well in person.
-Most of all they are looking to see how enthusiastic you are, how you handle yourself, your maturity level, preparedness and how well you communicate and interact with others.
+Interviews are conducted for the purpose of meeting you in person to determine your fit for the program and whether or not you have what it takes to succeed in graduate school.
+Sometimes applicants look great on paper, but do not represent themselves well in person.
+Most of all, they want to see how enthusiastic you are, how you handle yourself, your maturity level, preparedness, and how well you communicate and interact with others.

 This is also your chance to check them out.
 You are there to make a good impression, but also to determine if this is a good match for you.
-Is this a place where you can see yourself spending the next several years?
+Can you see yourself spending the next several years there?